apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/generic.md

 ### Generic Invocation over Triple Protocol

 The Triple protocol (dubbo3) supports generic invocation. `NewGenericService` uses a unified dial flow internally, supporting both service discovery via a registry and direct connection via `client.WithURL`.
-For a complete example, see [dubbo-go-samples/generic](https://github.com/apache/dubbo-go-samples/tree/main/generic).
 The following uses direct connection as an example.

 First, create a dubbo instance and a client, then create a generic service via `cli.NewGenericService`, as shown below.